Vashti Thomas

 Vashti Thomas (21 April 1990) is a track and field athlete who competes in the 100 metre hurdles and long jump.
 Thomas won the 100 metres hurdles at the 2013 World University Games in Kazan, Russia, clocking 12.61 seconds, a games record.

+Thomas competed for the Texas A&M Aggies track and field and Academy of Art Urban Knights track and field teams in the NCAA.

 Thomas, whose father is of Panamanian descent, represented Panama at the 2014 Central American and Caribbean Games in Xalapa, Mexico, where she finished 7th in the long jump with a leap of 5.87m.